 Tyler Seguin was hoping he had erased the mistakes when he scored his first goal of the playoffs to give the Bruins a 3-2 lead 8:06 into the third period, two seconds after Ryan McDonagh's goalie interference minor expired.

 "It gave us the lead and the momentum," Rask said of Seguin's goal.

-However, the Rangers got a power play just 49 seconds later when the Bruins were called for too many men on the ice.
-They made it count.
+However, the Rangers got a power play 49 seconds later when the Bruins were called for too many men on the ice.
+New York made it count.

 "Brian finds himself in a good spot, a good scoring area and puts it in the back of the net," Stepan said.
 "I think we've had some good looks in scoring areas [on the power play], but the key is you've got to be able to score."

-The key for the Rangers remains the same heading into Game 5.
+The key for the Rangers remains the same heading into Game 5: Stay alive.